gulam101/WPF-Login-Screen/README.md

 None.

 ### Improvements:
+This is the improvement section.
+I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.

+- Improvement ID:
+- Description:

 ### Development Changes:
 Development changes tracks the changes that happend to the project.
 It orders it by date and description.